 Indonesian babies can have health and nutrition issues during the first 1,000 days.
 This partly reflects a lack of awareness and knowledge, and also a need to increase the technical skills of midwives, who play a critical role in taking care of mothers and newborns.

 With the support of the Danone Ecosystem Fund, Sari Husada and its local partner, the national humanitarian agency PKPU, co-created the First 1,000 Days Institute to help reduce infant and child mortality.
-The academy aims to co-design a Ministry of Health-endorsed first 1,000 Days curriculum as well as toolkits to upskill Indonesian midwives and health workers (managers).
-All the training material is designed in collaboration with relevant and recognized professional organizations.
+The academy co-designed a Ministry of Health-endorsed first 1,000 Days curriculum, as well as toolkits to upskill Indonesian midwives and health worker managers.
+All the training materials were designed in collaboration with relevant and recognized professional organizations.

 People with an increased or secured revenue

 Mothers sensitized to nutrition by midwives and community leaders